- Read More

 - Aeronautical Finishing: This includes removal and application of surface finishes as well as associated repair and manufacture of aeronautical fabric and upholstery components.
 This is necessary to protect our aircraft from the variety of environments we operate in and keep them looking great.

 - Aeronautical Life Support Equipment: This includes maintenance of aircrew helmets, oxygen and smoke masks, life preservers, flying clothing, immersion suits, life rafts, and helicopter emergency floatation systems.
 This is required to enable aircrew to carry out flying operations and keep our aircrew safe.

 The work of S&S Techs requires exceptional care and attention to detail.
 Some of your work is on display every day, and the work hidden out of sight needs to be to the highest standard in order to save lives.

 As a S&S Tech you will work in a variety of roles carrying out Aeronautical Finishing tasks, repair and maintenance of Aerial Delivery Equipment and Aeronautical Life Support Equipment to allow aircraft and aircrew to meet the demands of flying operations.

 Job on deployment

-When aircraft and their crew deploy overseas they require the same maintenance they need on base.
-As a qualified S&S Tech you will have the opportunity to be part of the maintenance team supporting overseas operations and exercises.
+When an aircraft and their crew deploy overseas they require the same maintenance they need on base.
+As a qualified S&S Tech you will have the opportunity to be part of the deployed maintenance team supporting overseas operations and exercises.